 Despite being more heavily associated with the Midwest, agriculture remains a primary economic driver for the SEUS.
-Accounting for nearly 17% of the total agricultural production in the country, the SEUS provides some of the highest diversity of cultivated crops of any region in the U.S. (Asseng, 2013).
-Much of this variety in agricultural productivity can be attributed to the unique geographic and climatic subregions that compose the SEUS (Knox et al., 2014).
+Accounting for nearly 17% of the total agricultural production in the country, the SEUS provides some of the highest diversity of cultivated crops of any region in the U.S. (Asseng, 2013),with much of this variety in agricultural productivity attributable to the unique geographic and climatic subregions that compose the SEUS (Knox et al., 2014).
 In the coastal plain of Georgia and the Carolinas, the sandy soil and long growing season allow for peanuts and sweet potatoes to flourish, with Georgia and North Carolina being the top producing states for these crops respectively (USDA, 2018).
-Even in locations with shorter growing seasons, such as the southern Appalachian Mountains, apple farms are successful with North Carolina consistently ranking in the top 10 in apple production each year (USDA, 2018).
 Along with these regional crops, the SEUS is also a large contributor to the national yield of maize, soybeans, and other major crops.

 Annual fluctuations in agricultural production and loss are highly influenced by year-to-year variability in the local climate (Wolfe et al., 2018; Hansen et al., 1997).
 Agriculture in the southeast is highly vulnerable to extreme heat, with many crops in the region already being grown near their thermal limits (Hatfield et al., 2011).
 One prominent example is soybeans, which has an ideal daytime temperature of ~290C and can experience pollen sterility and reduced seed sets during periods of heat stress (Annan & Schlenker, 2015).
 The impacts of heat can be intensified when coupled with drought conditions.
 Such was the case during the southeast drought of 1993, when South Carolina lost 25% of their tobacco crop, 70% of their soybean crop, and 95% of their corn crop as a result of record heat and extended periods without precipitation (Lott, 1993).
 Although irrigation techniques may offset some of the impacts of heat stress and drought, the SEUS is more susceptible to these impacts than the western U.S. and Midwestern U.S. as the soils in the region have a lower water-holding capacity (McNider et al., 2011).

 Frequently considered an afterthought as an agricultural deterrent, excess precipitation ranks among the top two causes of crop loss for nearly every agricultural region in the U.S. and is the primary contributor to loss in the SEUS (Reyes & Elias, 2019).
-In fact, even crops typically associated with being resilient to excess moisture, such as maize, have been found to suffer losses of comparable magnitude to periods of extreme drought (Li et al., 2019).
+In fact, even crops typically associated with resilience to excess moisture, such as maize, have been found to suffer losses of comparable magnitude to periods of extreme drought (Li et al., 2019).
 In the SEUS, many extreme precipitation events are associated with tropical cyclone activity from the Atlantic Basin (Knight & Davis, 2013; Konrad et al., 2002).
 The timing and duration of these extreme precipitation events has a considerable influence on the overall agricultural impact.
 For example, Hurricane Hugo, despite being a Category 4 storm at landfall, had relatively minimal impacts on South Carolina agriculture as it made landfall in late September after much of the state’s crop had been harvested (Janiskee, 1990).